ZJU-DAILY/WindADBench/README.md

 ### Highlights

-- Three heterogeneous wind farms with different turbine fleets and sensor schemas.
+- **Heterogeneous data** — three wind farms with different turbine fleets and sensor schemas.
-- Four tracks covering in-farm, normal-operation, cross-turbine, and cross-farm settings.
+- **Four evaluation tracks** — in-farm, normal-operation, cross-turbine, and cross-farm settings.
-- 36 detectors from six families, evaluated with detection and operational metrics.
+- **Broad model coverage** — 36 detectors from six families with detection and operational metrics.

 ### Benchmark at a Glance